MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/msiexec.md

 ---
 title: msiexec
-description: Reference topic for the msiexec command, which provides the means to install, modify, and perform operations on Windows Installer from the command line. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the msiexec command, which provides the means to install, modify, and perform operations on Windows Installer from the command line. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article